linhbuitung/pacman/README.md

 # pacman

-This is my project from university
+This is my project from university \n
 In short: creating a Pac-man clone with limitations in technology

 The project has many limitations, incliuded in the 2223S_GUI_PRO2.pdf file